 - ER is nonflammable, nontoxic and environmentally friendly.

 - Concentrated ER does not readily mix with water.

-- DO NOT USE ER IN POSI-TRACTION OR LIMITED-SLIP DIFFERENTIALS.
+- DO NOT USE ENERGY RELEASE IN POSI-TRACTION OR LIMITED-SLIP DIFFERENTIALS.

-- In old, dirty engines, change oil/filter and retreat with ER within 100-500 miles after initial treatment.
+- In old, dirty engines, change oil/filter and retreat with Energy Release Engine Treatment within 100-500 miles after initial treatment.

 - Remember, older, dirty engines have accumulated deposits in the combustion chamber too.
 Energy Release fuel conditioner will clean these deposits and increase performance and economy.

 What are some of the benefits of using Energy Release?